A-Channel: Expansion beyond Alberta

 MTN joined the A-Channel system in 1999; Craig built new downtown studios in Winnipeg's The Forks district.
 The Winnipeg station expanded its news staff by 15 and adopted the trappings of the Calgary and Edmonton stations, including The Big Breakfast.

 Craig made proposals for other television properties across the country in the late 1990s and early 2000s.
 At the same time as its successful A-Channel application, it filed to build a channel titled Very Independent Television in Vancouver and Victoria.
 That bid failed, and Baton Broadcasting won the channel.
 In 1999, Craig tried again for a station in Victoria, losing out to the bid's only competitor, CHUM Limited.
 Craig lost yet again to CHUM when it attempted to acquire CKVU-TV in Vancouver; not only did the deal prevent Craig from moving into the lucrative market, but it also put CHUM firmly above Craig as a media company.
-Further, CHUM was Craig's primary supplier of programs, at one point accounting for 90 percent of the non-local programming in A-Channel's stations.
+Further, CHUM was Craig's primary supplier of programs, at one point accounting for 90 percent of the non-local programming on A-Channel's stations.
 Matthew Fraser, writing in the National Post, observed that Craig's reliance on CHUM for programs allowed the latter company to either pressure for a sale now or "slowly squeeze" Craig in the long term.
-In 2002, Craig was successful at the CRTC and won the license for Toronto 1, a new local station in the nation's largest city.
+In 2002, Craig was successful at the CRTC and won the licence for Toronto 1, a new local station in the nation's largest city.
 This new service, however, did not follow the programming concept of the A-Channel stations.
 Compounded with the launch of MTV and MTV2 Canada, this led to strong overlap between Craig and CHUM and intensified the rivalry between the companies.
 Shortly after, CHUM filed for stations in Edmonton and Calgary.